earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 ---
-title: "YAML Validate with CUE Lang"
+title: "Validate Your YAML (with CUE)"
 categories:
   - Tutorials
 toc: true